SabitEmreOzbey/login2/README.md

-# login2
+# LoginScript
-Hey this is basic object-oriented programming CRUD.
+Hey this is basic object-oriented programming Login script.
 PHP Version is 7.4.
 Database is inside DBfile.
 **Info: User logins(Admin&Customer) are on the same page.**